daksh1439/todo-list/README.md

 2. Clone your fork and create a new branch.
 3. Make changes and commit with clear messages.
 4. Submit a pull request.
-# License
+## Project Overview
-This project is licensed under the MIT License.
-See `LICENSE.md` for details.
+This project is open-source and licensed under MIT.